 Here are the most likely explanations and resolutions for the issue:

 - Please check that your version of macOS is compatible with the latest version of NXPowerLite.
-For example, NXPowerLite Desktop v8 is only compatible with the following macOS versions:
+For example, NXPowerLite Desktop v10 is only compatible with macOS 11.0 (Big Sur) and above.